Box2D 3.1.0

 The body simulation type.

-Definition types.h:126
+Definition types.h:158

-void b2Body_SetBullet(b2BodyId bodyId, bool flag)
+B2_API void b2Body_EnableSleep(b2BodyId bodyId, bool enableSleep)

-bool b2Body_IsEnabled(b2BodyId bodyId)
+B2_API bool b2Body_IsBullet(b2BodyId bodyId)

 @ b2_kinematicBody